 Last year my recipe for Southern Style Slow Cooked Black Eyed Peas was my number one viewed recipe in the ENTIRE month of January because so many people looked it up just on the first day of the month.

-Obviously, I had to mix things up and share a new recipe with you for 2016!
+Obviously, I had to mix things up and share a new recipe with you!

 A few months ago I posted a recipe for Turkish Black Eyed Pea Salad.
 I love experimenting with food from different cultures and noticing the subtle ways in which they differ.

-What makes this new recipe so obviously Greek is the use of dill!
+What makes this new healthy black eyed peas recipe so obviously Greek is the use of dill!

 When I went to Greece, I thought I didn’t like dill.
 When I came back, I had developed a slight appreciation for it.

-Now that I have a full blown tzatziki addiction (recipe here!), I’m actually growing dill in my garden.
+Now that I have a full blown Tzatziki Sauce addiction, I’m actually growing dill in my garden.
 And by garden I mean AeroGarden because I suck at keeping plants alive.

-Make sure to use high-quality ingredients for this recipe – dried dill, prepared lemon juice, and bottom-shelf olive oil produce a “meh” result.
+Make sure to use high-quality ingredients for this simple black eyed peas recipe – dried dill, prepared lemon juice, and bottom-shelf olive oil produce a “meh” result.
 That’s no way to ring in the New Year!

 - 1/4 cup extra virgin olive oil